joyal618/react-resume-builder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ###Demo Run:
-Run a demo of the application by click on this link https://joyal618.github.io/react-resume-builder/
+Run a demo of the application by clicking on this link https://joyal618.github.io/react-resume-builder/

 ## Available Scripts